rw82622/oop-budget/README.md

 * Users should be able to update their monthly income.
 * It should know how much the user's monthly costs are.
 * It should be able to create and calculate new expenses.
-* If should be able to tell users what percent of their monthly income is being spent in each category.
+* It should be able to tell users what percent of their monthly income is being spent in each category.

 ### Release 1
 Your favorite: **TDD**.
 Work with your pair to figure out what a user can do through the command line.
 How will they enter new transactions?
 How will someone's budget be saved?
 How will transactions be saved?
 How will transactions be categorized and saved so that they know how much is left in a particular category?
 How will a user exit the program?